IsmailHosenIsmailJames/al_quran_v3/README.md

 *   **User Feedback**: `fluttertoast` and `toastification` for providing in-app messages and notifications.

 We aim to create a beautiful, feature-rich, and user-friendly interface for an enhanced Quran and prayer experience.

----

-**(Optional: You can later add sections for Tech Stack details, How to Contribute, License, etc.)**